autistic-symposium/surfline-pipeline-aws-py/README.md

-# 🎥 AWS Lambda Function to Trim Videos with FFMPEG 🎥
+# AWS Pipeline Videos with FFMPEG

 An AWS Lambda Function to trim videos served from an API endpoint, within two given NTP UTC timestamps.